Benefits of Sunlight: How To Get More No Matter Where You Live!

 Lightboxes

-They do not enhance Vitamin D production since they do not emit UV light.
+They are much brighter than the lights you normally use in your home, and these boxes are designed to improve symptoms of SAD.
+They do not enhance vitamin D production since they do not emit UV light.

-You should aim to use it for at least 20-30 minutes and up to a couple of hours a day if desired.
+You should use it within the first hour of waking in the morning to get the most benefit from a lightbox.
+However, this isn’t set in stone; many people benefit from using it at other times of the day.
+Aim to use it for at least 20-30 minutes and up to a couple of hours a day if desired.

 Many women find an improvement in mood, energy, and sleep quality after just 3-5 days of using light therapy.
+In one study, light therapy was comparable to medication to treat SAD and had fewer adverse side effects than medication.

-While these light therapy boxes are great for enhancing mood, since UV light is filtered out they won’t increase Vitamin D production by the body.
+While these light therapy boxes are great for enhancing mood, since UV light is filtered out, they won’t increase the body's vitamin D production.
+However, some lights emit UV light that can be used if vitamin D deficiency is an issue.

 UV Emitting Lights

+As noted above, the typical lightboxes recommended for treating seasonal affective disorder don’t emit UV rays.
 This is mainly due to the concern over the increased risk of skin damage and skin cancer from UV exposure.

 However, a safe level of UV light can be quite beneficial to enhance vitamin D production.

 The Sperti Vitamin D Sunlamp provides UVB rays that the body needs to make vitamin D and has been recognized by the FDA.
+These lamps have a timer to control the dose administered and also include UV-blocking glasses to protect the eyes during use.

-Research has found that the Sperti D/UV-Fluorescent lamp is effective in raising vitamin D levels in healthy adults.
+In addition, the light is filtered to remove unnecessary UVC radiation.
+Research has found that the Sperti D/UV-Fluorescent lamp effectively raises vitamin D levels in healthy adults.

-Since prolonged exposure to UV light can cause skin cancer it is always important to discuss the use of these types of lights with your physician before using them on your own.
+Since prolonged exposure to UV light can cause skin cancer, it is always important to discuss the use of these types of lights with your physician before using them on your own.

-Increase Vitamin D Intake
+Increasing Vitamin D Intake

 Whole Foods